Effect-TS/website/content/docs/100-welcome/index.md

 ---
-title: Welcome
+title: Welcome to the Effect Documentation!
 ---

-Effect is a powerful TypeScript library designed to help developers easily create complex, synchronous and asynchronous programs.
-With a focus on fibers and functional effects, Effect makes it easy to implement features like async cancellation and safe resource management.
+Effect is a powerful TypeScript library designed to help developers easily create complex, synchronous, and asynchronous programs.
+One of the key features that sets Effect apart is how it leverages [structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency) to provide features such as async cancellation and safe resource management, making it easier to build robust, scalable, and efficient programs.

-At the heart of Effect is the `Effect<Context, Error, Success>` type, which represents a program that requires a specific `Context`, may fail for a typed `Error` or, in the case of success, returns a `Success` value.
-This powerful type forms the foundation for a vast set of modules that can be used to model the needs of any type of application.

-One of the key benefits of Effect is its rich ecosystem, which includes a wide range of modules that make it easy to implement common functionality.
-Whether you're building a web application, a mobile app, or a backend system, Effect has the tools you need to get the job done.

-Despite its comprehensive nature, Effect is fully tree-shakeable and ESM compliant, meaning that only the modules and functions you actually use will be included in your bundled code.
-This ensures that you can use Effect without worrying about bloating your application with unnecessary code.

-Overall, Effect is a versatile and powerful tool that makes it easy to build complex, asynchronous programs in TypeScript.
-Whether you're a seasoned developer or just starting out, Effect has something to offer you.
+Some of the key features of Effect include:

+  - **Concurrency**: Achieve highly-scalable, ultra low-latency applications through Effect's fiber-based concurrency model
+  - **Composability**: Construct highly maintainable, readable, and flexible software through the use of small, reusable building blocks
+  - **Resource Safety**: Safely manage acquisition and release of resources, even when your program fails
+  - **Type Safety**: Leverage the TypeScript type system to the fullest with Effect's focus on type inference and type safety
+  - **Asynchronicity**: Write code that looks the same, whether it is synchronous or asynchronous
+  - **Observability**: With full tracing capabilities, you can easily debug and monitor the execution of your Effect program

+We've worked hard to create comprehensive and approachable documentation that will guide you through various aspects of using Effect.
+We hope that you will find what you are looking for here - but if you don't, reach out to us on [Discord](http://discord.com/invite/6SeZmURfTk) or [Twitter](https://twitter.com/EffectTS_)!

+So, let's get started!
+Browse the table of contents, or jump directly to the section that interests you the most.